danfinlay/capnode/README.md

 ## Todo

-Currently just serializing/deserializing.
-Will need to traverse chains of capabilities, not to mention `unseal` actually is tied to some transport details: The capability should encode suggested redemption methods, like a server to hit, and so those redemption methods will need to be tested as well.

-The [ocap-ld spec](https://w3c-ccg.github.io/ocap-ld/#actions) suggests the `action` field can be used to direct the consumer how to redeem the capability, and yet it also seems to suggest the `action` field is only populated on invocations, not on capabilities...
+The [ocap-ld spec](https://w3c-ccg.github.io/ocap-ld/#actions) suggests the `action` field can be used to direct the consumer how to redeem the capability, which would be cool to add eventually, so a server could be serving on multiple transports.

-Add support for Arrays to `signTypedData`, so we can have chains of caveats.

-Define a caveat schema (for now it's just text.
-I was thinking use some Jessie run in a Realms shim to run it as invocation sanitation code).

-Eventually, we are going to need a parser for these written for the ethereum blockchain.
-It would be great to integrate it into the test suite here, to make sure we're even serializing the data here in an actually useful way.